1871fotc/1871fotc.github.io/docs/walks/index.md

     ---

-    Discover Queensland's contribution to Australia's federation
+    Discover the stories of four Queenslander's who contributed to Australia's federation and our constitution.

 -   :fontawesome-solid-person-walking:{ .lg .middle } **[The Jewish Walk](jewish-walk.md)**

     ---

-    Learn about Jewish customs and local identities
+    Learn about Jewish customs and local identities.
+Visit the co‑founder of the University of Queensland Medical Faculty, a world championship wrestler, and a bush balladeer.

 </div>

 Toowong Cemetery is the largest cemetery in Queensland.
 You can walk in the cemetery between 6am and 6pm.